pulumi/docs/content/docs/reference/pkg/azure-nextgen/media/gettransform.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}The start position, with reference to the input video, at which the overlay starts.
 The value should be in ISO 8601 format.
-For example, PT05S to start the overlay at 5 seconds in to the input video.
+For example, PT05S to start the overlay at 5 seconds into the input video.
 If not specified the overlay starts from the beginning of the input video.{{% /md %}}</dd>

 </dl>
 {{% /choosable %}}